jedisct1/libsodium-signcryption/README.md

 - `sender_id`: an identifier for a sender.
 It may be the sender's public key but it doesn't have to.
 It can also be an account number, or anything that can uniquely identify a user.
 It doesn't need to be secret, nor have high entropy.
 A user can send messages from multiple devices, each with their own key pair, with `sender_id` remaining the same.
 - `recipient_id`: an identifier for the recipient of a message.
 It can represent a specific party, or, for a message sent to a group, a group identifier.
 - `info`: this describes the context in which a message was sent.
-Signature verification will fail if the context expected by the verifier doesn't match the one the signature was origially created for.
+Signature verification will fail if the context expected by the verifier doesn't match the one the signature was originally created for.
 - `shared_key`: a shared secret key, used for encryption.
 The scheme only generates shared secrets; applications are free to use them with the encryption system of their choice.

 ## Algorithm summary